Course Descriptions

 Dr. Susanna Donaldson, M/W, 4:00-5:15PM

-This course will introduce students to concepts and strategies that will enable them to enact social change.
+Social Action will introduce students to concepts and strategies that will enable them to enact social change.
 We will explore the various methods that can be used to implement social action, we will examine activist groups in Kansas City that have led successful campaigns for change, and we will use what we learn to address a social problem on the UMKC campus.
 In this course you will collaborate with classmates on two different projects: (1) examination of and collaboration with a local activist group and (2) analyze a social problem at UMKC, develop a solution to that problem, and implement the solution.

 Offered every spring semester.

-Honors 330 - Senior Thesis/Project Practicum
+Honors 330 - Senior Honors Thesis/Project Practicum

 This graded, one-credit course will prepare Honors students to undertake a Senior Honors Thesis or Project.
 In this class, students will explore different options for theses or projects; identify a topic and faculty advisor; plan the production of the thesis or project; produce a component of the thesis or project; and collaborate effectively with other honors students to develop their plans.
+(This course counts towards Honors Scholar Requirements)

-Honors 496 and Honors 496A - Honors Internship
+Honors 496 and 496A - Honors Internship

 Dr. Gayle Levy and Sarah Amos